mpnally/Terrifically-Simple-JSON/README.md

 identified with URLs.
 It also gives up the ability to express multi-valued properties, considering it more important to use JSON's array feature in a natural way for list-valued properties.
-Having done a couple of projects using a strict interpretation of the RDF model, I've seen that those particular features cause significant friction in practical API programming, and that usually neither API providers nor consumers are willing to accept that friction.
+Having done a couple of projects using a strict interpretation of the RDF model, I've seen that those features cause significant friction in practical API programming, and that usually neither API providers nor consumers are willing to accept that friction.
 I believe those features may be important for RDF's ambitions as an internet-scale information model but are not important for most API programming needs.
 Those features also contribute significantly to the complexity of standard JSON representations of RDF, especially JSON-LD, whose complexity is likely to be fatal in my opinion, but also RDF/JSON.
 Hence the need for Terrifically Simple JSON.